alandtse/MergeMapper/README.md

 * Set `pluginInfo->name` to a non-null, non-empty string.

 Historically some initialization was often done by plugins in this function, such as initializing logging.
 In the modern plugin design this should be avoided, since it has no equivalent in the AE design.
+The version here is suitable for cross-runtime support, and bases its query implementation on the `SKSEPlugin_Version` implementation, thus keeping them in sync.

 Once valid SKSE plugins have been identified, SKSE will call their `SKSEPlugin_Load` functions one at a time.
 This function must also be present or the SKSE plugin will not be loaded, and the function must have the following signature: